 A Directed Acyclic Graph(DAG) is a graph that represents a series of activities and the flow from one activity to another.
-As shown in illustration above, the activities are represented as circles (vertex), and the order in which they are depicted is as lines (edge) with a unidirectional arrow.
+As shown in the illustration above, the activities are represented as circles (vertex), and the order in which they are depicted is as lines (edge) with a unidirectional arrow.

-    DAG, in particular, is a unique type of data structure that uses a topological ordering and a specific type of distributed ledger technology based on consensus algorithms.
-As a major benefit, the DAG model allows developers to express themselves freely by engineering the technology to the specific tasks from standard model.
-Meanwhile, the standard DAG connects various pieces of information and during the request for the registration of new orders, system refers to a number of previous transactions in a whole chain.
-In common during recording of transactions in DAG, two things happen at the same time: referring to older transactions and the confirmation of whole chain integrity.
+DAG, in particular, is a unique type of data structure that uses topological ordering and a specific type of distributed ledger technology based on consensus algorithms.
+As a major benefit, the DAG model allows developers to express themselves freely by engineering the technology to the specific tasks from the standard model.
+Meanwhile, the standard DAG connects various pieces of information and during the request for the registration of new orders, the system refers to a number of previous transactions in a whole chain.
+In common during the recording of transactions in DAG, two things happen at the same time: referring to older transactions and the confirmation of whole chain integrity.

 Although the related problems to data processing, scheduling, finding the best route in navigation, and data compression DAG is often applied.
 In general, embracing nodes connected with edges comes down to a few types of web.
 Thus with a specific direction, the edges are a connection between nodes.
 So, when moving from node to node by following the edges, Acyclic means that it’s not possible to experience the same node for the second time.
 One of the differences lies in the data structure instead of adding blocks constant to a chain, use its Direct Acyclic Graph (or web).

 After discussing what DAGs are, we’ll now highlight their key differences when compared to blockchain technology solutions.
 Since both technologies have significant differences, let’s take a look at each of them.